ShawnHenry/aws-demos/video_transcode_notification/README.md

-# S3 Direct Upload And Video Transcoding Demo
+# S3 Direct Upload And Video Transcoding Demo With SNS Notifications

-# Provisioning
+## Provisioning Part 1

-Unlike the [upload only](../upload_only/) demo, provisioning for this demo is harder because it's not yet possible to automate all the steps with Terraform.
-There is a configuration under `src/main/terraform` but it's not complete (it lacks Elastic Transcoder support).
+The same caveats about provision apply here as in the [video_transcode](../video_transcode/) demo.
+Furthermore, in order for the application to receive notifications from SNS, it must be possible for AWS to make a call to an HTTP(S) endpoint.
+That means that this demo app must be hosted somewhere that AWS can access.

 1. Change into `src/main/terraform` under the demo directory.